Indian Child Sex Ratio

 Schemes like banning Pre-Natal Determination Test (PNDT Act) and providing financial reward to families giving birth to a girl child, have failed to generate gender equality in India.
 Other schemes like subsidy on the girl child’s education, spreading awareness and sensitizing the community at large to value the girl child may take decades to change the mindset of people, while thousands of innocent lives are being lost every day.
-Nothing short of a systemic social change will bring about any practical differences or provide a sustainable solution to this problem.
+Talitha Cumi is committed to rescue imperiled girls through a network on NGOs and local social workers.

 To bring a positive and lasting change in the mindsets of the offenders, using media & counseling Talitha Cumi will sensitize communities in high risk areas to promote equality & respect for the girl child.